react-bootstrap/react-router-bootstrap/README.md

 ## Installation

-You will also (if you haven't already) want to install `react-router`, `react-bootstrap`, and `classnames`
+You will also (if you haven't already) want to install `react-router` and `react-bootstrap`

 ```
-npm install --save react-router react-bootstrap classnames
+npm install --save react-router react-bootstrap
 ```

 ## Usage